One-Click Integrations for the Whole Stack: Microsoft, Google, HubSpot, Salesforce, Reddit, and More

 The point of shipping this was to stop making the connection step the thing that kills the workflow.
 Here are five workflows a RevOps team can stand up in an afternoon now that the integrations take minutes:

-• HubSpot Lead to Salesforce Opportunity Sync with Enrichment -- When a HubSpot contact hits MQL, enrich the company from the email domain, create the matching Salesforce opportunity, and post the handoff to a Microsoft Teams channel.
+• HubSpot Lead to Salesforce Opportunity Sync with Enrichment.
+When a HubSpot contact hits MQL, enrich the company from the email domain, create the matching Salesforce opportunity, and post the handoff to a Microsoft Teams channel.
 Two CRMs stay in sync without a brittle Zap.

-• Stalled Salesforce Opportunity Alert to Microsoft Teams -- Daily scan for opportunities with no activity in 14 days.
+• Stalled Salesforce Opportunity Alert to Microsoft Teams.
+Daily scan for opportunities with no activity in 14 days.
 Enrich the account with recent news, generate an outreach angle with AI, and DM the Account Owner directly in Teams.

-• Weekly Pipeline Health Briefing to Outlook -- Every Monday at 7am, combine Salesforce pipeline and HubSpot funnel data into an AI-written briefing with pipeline coverage, stage movement, and at-risk deals.
+• Weekly Pipeline Health Briefing to Outlook.
+Every Monday at 7am, combine Salesforce pipeline and HubSpot funnel data into an AI-written briefing with pipeline coverage, stage movement, and at-risk deals.
 Emailed to leadership via Outlook.

-• Reddit Brand Mention to HubSpot Contact -- Monitor Reddit for mentions of your company or product.
+• Reddit Brand Mention to HubSpot Contact.
+Monitor Reddit for mentions of your company or product.
 When a relevant post is found, enrich the author where possible and create a HubSpot contact with the Reddit thread logged as a note.

-• New Salesforce Lead Research Brief to OneDrive -- On every new Salesforce lead, run person and company enrichment, generate a structured research brief, save it to the account's OneDrive folder, and ping the Account Owner in Teams with the link.
+• New Salesforce Lead Research Brief to OneDrive.
+On every new Salesforce lead, run person and company enrichment, generate a structured research brief, save it to the account's OneDrive folder, and ping the Account Owner in Teams with the link.

-Each one runs on connected tools, costs pennies per execution, and -- now -- takes minutes of setup instead of an afternoon.
+Each one runs on connected tools, costs pennies per execution, and now takes minutes of setup instead of an afternoon.

 The useful lesson here isn't product design.
 It's that the best feedback is often about what you should delete, not add.
 Our early users didn't want a better integration configuration page.
 They wanted it to disappear.
 The floor that AI automation needs to cross isn't model quality.
 It's the friction between the idea and the first running workflow.
 Connecting tools was the friction that kept showing up.
 So we removed it.